How to choose a credit card from Capital One

 Credit cards based on credit level

 One way to search Capital One’s credit cards is by credit level.
 There are credit cards for excellent credit, good credit, fair credit and rebuilding credit.
-If you aren’t sure what your credit level is, you could see what credit cards you’re pre-approved for with no effect on your credit score.
+Comparing credit cards by credit level or credit score range can help you better choose a card that you’re more likely to qualify for.
+But if you aren’t sure what your credit level is, you could see what credit cards you’re pre-approved for with no effect on your credit scores.

 Credit cards based on personal needs